 Tactical marketing is a marketing approach that focuses on the specific ongoing tactics and techniques you use to promote your business.
 These are your individual plans of action, that cover everything from cookie-cutter press releases and email marketing to advanced SEO and PPC campaigns.

 Tactical Marketing is a marketing strategy that focuses on short-term, specific goals.
-It is a process of identifying the best way to reach your target market, and then executing a plan to get your message across as effectively as possible.
+It is a process of identifying the best way to reach your target market and executing a plan to get your message across as effectively as possible.

 Why is Tactical Marketing Important?